simmihugs/memacs/README.md

 # memacs
-An inperfect, minimal texteditor inspired by GNU Emacs..
+An inperfect, minimal texteditor inspired by GNU Emacs.